AdobeDocs/commerce-frontend-core/src/pages/javascript/jquery-widgets/breadcrumbs.md

 ---
-group: javascript-developer-guide
-title: Breadcrumbs widget
+title: Breadcrumbs widget | Commerce Frontend Development
+description:
 contributor_name: Atwix
 contributor_link: https://www.atwix.com/
 ---

+# Breadcrumbs widget

 The Breadcrumbs [widget](https://glossary.magento.com/widget/) builds a list of links that show users where they are on the site relative to other pages.